 Do you know… great weather for the beach does not always mean it is safe to swim in the ocean?
 Rip currents often form on calm, sunny days.

-Tropical storm and hurricane season is here so it is important to know how deadly rip currents can be, since they are more prevalent during this time of the year.
-In fact, according to the National Ocean and Atmospheric Administration (NOAA), there were 65 rip current-related deaths in the US in 2020.
+Hurricane season is here so it is important to know how deadly rip currents can be, since they are more prevalent during this time of the year.
+In fact, according to the National Ocean and Atmospheric Administration (NOAA), there have been 35 rip current-related deaths and 21 surf zone related deaths in the US this year.

 Rip currents occur when waves break near the shoreline and/or sandbars, piling up water between the breaking waves and the beach or sandbar.
 The water going out to the ocean moves very fast, thus causing the rip current.

 It is important not to go into the ocean when there is a rip current warning!